Deerfield-Windsor School

 Deerfield-Windsor School is an independent K–12 coeducational college preparatory school in Albany, Georgia, United States.

 History

 Deerfield-Windsor School was founded in 1964 when eight men, led by William T. Bodenhamer, set out to establish a college preparatory school in Albany.
 They named their school Deerfield.
 The name Deerfield-Windsor School was chosen as a result of the 1978 merger of Deerfield School and Windsor Park Academy.

 The school was founded as a segregation academy, but now has a non-discriminatory admissions policy.

 Athletics

-Deerfield-Windsor School athletics participate in 1A Region 1 Private and are members of the Georgia High School Association.
+Deerfield-Windsor School athletics participate in 3 A Region 1 Private and are members of the Georgia High School Association.